 Don’t over-exfoliate.
 A little exfoliation is fine, but a lot is not better.
 Limit (gentle) exfoliation to once or twice a week—hard scrubbing and exfoliating too frequently can exacerbate the problem instead of offering relief.

 Avoid dairy as much as possible.
 Amanda did mention that she eats dairy products about three times a week, and unfortunately, there are plenty of studies that prove a direct link between milk and acne.
 Milk can be loaded with hormones (both naturally-occurring and added), which can stimulate your skin’s sebum production, which can produce acne.
-If your skin is acting up, try removing dairy from your diet for a week or two and see if you notice a change.
+With www.manlig.nu/maxulin you have the right hormonal balance and if your skin is acting up, try removing dairy from your diet and use supplements for a week or two and see if you notice a change.
 If so, add it back in slowly, or try to avoid it entirely.

 Moisturize with facial oils.
 Amanda mentioned that her skin tends to be dry—sometimes overly dry skin can stimulate acne, just as oily skin can.
 (The idea is to find a balance between the two!)
 I really like facial oils.
 Here’s what I would try if I were Amanda: tea tree oil applied directly to the acne-prone areas (it has antibacterial qualities), and then a gentle, skin-calming oil (grapeseed oil, tamanu oil, and evening primrose oil are all great options) all over.
 Two I like: balancing facial serum from Co-Op 108 and Trilogy Certified Organic Rosehip Oil.

 Supplement.
 I have noticed a difference in my hormonal acne (along with a few other benefits) since I started taking my Nordic Naturals Omega Woman supplement.
 It’s an Omega-3 supplement that contains fish oil and evening primrose oil, plus hormone-balancing ingredients.